paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-089-health-insurance.md

 (5)

-  (A) If the basis for continued coverage under this section is an involuntary separation from a position in or under the Department of Veterans Affairs due to a reduction in force or a title 38 staffing readjustment, or a voluntary or involuntary separation from a Department of Energy position at a Department of Energy facility at which the Secretary is carrying out a closure project selected under section 4421 of the Atomic Energy Defense Act—
+  (A) If the basis for continued coverage under this section is an involuntary separation from a position in or under the Department of Veterans Affairs due to a reduction in force or a title 38 staffing readjustment, or a voluntary or involuntary separation from a Department of Energy position at a Department of Energy facility at which the Secretary is carrying out a closure project selected under section 442111 See References in Text note below. of the Atomic Energy Defense Act—

     (i) the individual shall be liable for not more than the employee contributions referred to in paragraph (1)(A)(i); and